 ChilliConnect will compute any possible conflicts with the Overrides and existing Campaign Overrides.
 If conflicts are found you will be presented with options on prioritising the Campaigns.

-More details on Campaign prioritisation.
+For more details see Campaign prioritisation.

 All tests, active, upcoming and completed are displayed in the test views.
 Filters in the top right of the screen can be used to show tests in a specific state.
 Active tests are always shown in blue.